Chicago Sky defeat Phoenix Mercury for first WNBA championship win – KION546

 The sixth-seeded Sky are the first team in WNBA history to win the championship without being seeded first or second.

-Their eight wins are the most in WNBA postseason history, after winning two single-elimination games to reach the semifinal round.
+Their eight wins are the most in WNBA postseason history, after winning two single-elimination games to reach the semifinal round, where they won three games against the Connecticut Sun.

+The WNBA Championship Trophy is awarded to the team that wins the best of five games.
+The Phoenix Mercury won Game 2 of the finals.

+Of the 12 WNBA teams that compete during the regular season, eight teams, regardless of conference, qualify for the postseason playoffs.

 The-CNN-Wire